lliu1871/book/binf8441/_sources/chap3.md

 $E(X)=(b+a)/2=3$ and $var(X) = (b-a)^2/12 = 1/3$ and $P(X<2.7) = (x-a)/(b-a) = 0.7/2=0.35$
 ````
 ### Normal distribution
-The normal random variables represents the mean effect of many equally likely random variables.
+The normal random variable represents the mean effect of many equally likely random variables.
 For example, the human body weight (or height) is a normal random variable because weight (or height) is the mean effect of many factors.

 - $f(x|\mu,\sigma^2)=\frac{1}{\sqrt{2 \pi \sigma^{2}}} e^{-\frac{(x-u)^{2}}{2 \sigma^{2}}}$, for $x \in[-\infty, \infty]$
 - $E(X)=u$ and $var(X)=\sigma^{2}$